tharinduyasantha/vue-login-template/README.md

 ## Customization

 The Vue.js authentication template provides a solid foundation for building authentication functionality in your Vue.js applications.
 You can customize the template by modifying the components, styles, and functionality to suit your specific needs.
 Feel free to explore the code and make any necessary changes to meet your requirements.

+## Auth Services

+To handle authentication-related tasks, the template includes Auth Services.
+These services provide methods for user login, forgot password, reset password, and other authentication functionalities.
+You can find the implementation details in the codebase.

+## Other Implementations

+Apart from the provided Auth Services, you can also implement additional features or customize the existing ones according to your requirements.
+The template is flexible and allows for easy extension and modification.